t6aguirre/t6aguirre.github.io/_pages/about.md

 I aim to contribute to our understanding of how AI technologies reshape economic systems and labor markets.

 ## Current Work
-I'm a Research Assistant at the Centre for the Governance of AI, working on AI-induced job displacement in the US, and will join their Summer Fellowship in London.
+I'm a Research Assistant at the Centre for the Governance of AI, working with Sam Manning on AI-induced job displacement in the US, and will join their Summer Fellowship in London.

 My contributions include a chapter for NBER's Economics of Transformative AI volume and collaborative research on reproducibility under review at Nature.
 I'm also studying industry dynamics in frontier AI development in my paper "On Labs and Fabs."